 How much it would end up saving each company per truck in the end?

 6. If you were in your truck in an area being battered by 71 mph winds, how would you keep your truck from overturning?

 Please share your ideas on truck overturn prevention below.

-were in truck driver training school, we were told that if there was an impending collision, to "get some paint" (let the other driver hit your truck) rather than wreck to avoid a wreck.
-This driver
+7. When we were in truck driver training school, we were told that if there was an impending collision, to "get some paint" (let the other driver hit your truck) rather than wreck to avoid a wreck.
+This driver didn't do that.

 The article says nothing about the trucker having had a truck dash cam in his truck to prove that he swerved to avoid the car.
 Swerving to avoid an accident can obviously lead to an accident -- and in this case, did.

 What would you do if you were in this situation?
 Please share your thoughts below.

 8. Trucker, even if you're desperate for cash, don't ever agree to sell a load of freight in exchange for cash to anyone other than the receiver.
 You'll end up in legal hot water, as did this

 trucker, who now faces a "charge of grand larceny."

 If you need more income than you're earning in trucking, consider earning a second income.